Rand Paul's Neighbor Has Been Charged With Assaulting A Member Of Congress Over That Garden Fight

 A Kentucky man has been charged with assaulting a member of Congress over a November dispute that turned physical with his neighbor, Sen. Rand Paul, officials announced Friday.

-Rene Boucher, 58, of Bowling Green has signed a plea agreement to one count of assaulting a member of congress resulting in personal injury, a felony.
+Rene Boucher, 58, of Bowling Green has signed a plea agreement to one count of assaulting a member of Congress resulting in personal injury, a felony.

 “Assaulting a member of Congress is an offense we take very seriously,” said Josh J. Minkler, the US Attorney for the Southern District of Indiana.
 "Those who choose to commit such an act will be held accountable.”